 Although, in 2018, Trump did take time to recognize Great Outdoors Month, National Ocean Month, National Caribbean-American Heritage Month, African-American Music Appreciation Month, and National Homeownership Month.

-But, in these wild times, some acknowledgement is better than none…?
+But, in these wild times, some acknowledgment is better than none…?

 To be fair, in terms of history, this does make the Trumpster the first Republican occupant of the Oval Office to even recognize Pride Month.

 The Twitterverse was underwhelmed by the tweets.
-Here’s just some of the reactions beginning with House co-sponsor of The Equality Act, Rep. David Cicilline:
+Here are just some of the reactions beginning with House co-sponsor of The Equality Act, Rep. David Cicilline:

 Nice Tweet.
 Now, how about telling Mitch McConnell to bring up the Equality Act?

 Actions speak louder than words.
 This is a cheap political play and we see right through it.
 Your administration has attacked the rights of LGBTQ people more than 100 times. https://t.co/RaJ0AzRPNv

 — Ryan Thoreson (@ryanthoreson) May 31, 2019